Dsmujtba/data-modeling-wit-dbt/README.md

-# Project: Data Modeling for Analytics using dbt on AWS RDS (Star Schema & OBT)
+# Data Modeling for Analytics using dbt on AWS RDS (Star Schema & OBT)

 ## Project Overview